paracetamol & metoclopramide hydrochloride (as monohydrate)

 bluish colouration to the skin, a symptom of blood condition called methaemoglobinaemia.

-The side effects listed above are rare, but serious and require urgent medical attention or hospitalisation.
+The side effects listed above are rare, but serious and require urgent medical attention

 Tell your doctor or pharmacist if you notice anything that is making you feel unwell.